Student Internship and Volunteer Opportunities

 1. How long are the internships?
 The fall internship is August-December; the spring internship is January-April; and the summer internship is June-August.
 Interns can work 10-15 weeks.

 2. How many hours can I complete with an internship?
 Most interns complete 200-500 hours by working part time or full time.

 3. How is the internship structured?
 Depending on the program’s requirements and our office’s needs, interns can complete their experience by working at a minimum two days per week, and up to full time.
 In submitting your application, please be specific about your time constraints.

 4. Does TDH offer paid internships?
 At this time, TDH only offers unpaid internships, with the option to earn course credit with their institution.

 5. What areas of TDH take interns?
 Interns have worked in various offices of TDH including Family Health and Wellness, Informatics and Analytics, Communications and Media Relations, Health Policy, and Communicable and Environmental Diseases and Emergency Preparedness, just to name a few.

-13. How do I apply for an internship?
-Click here to visit the application page.
+14. How do I apply for an internship?
+Please click here to apply.

 15. What are the internship application deadlines?

 Summer: March 1(not currently accepting applications)

 16. What if I have a question that’s not answered here?
 Please email firstname.lastname@example.org.